TonyJRafter/boxing-gym/README.md

     * The logo text is clickable with a link back to the home page.
     * The Logo Changes colour and gets larger when hovered to catch users attention.
-    * The Navigation menu links change size and have an underline when hovered over.
+    * The Navigation menu links change size, colour and have an underline when hovered over.

 ![Navigation bar image](/assets/images/readme-images/readme2.JPG)